nas-misael/nas-misael/README.md

 - I live in :brazil:, Rio Grande do Sul.
 - I have been working on Divia Marketing Digital as copywriter and with SEO for landing pages :computer:.
 - I have been learning more about JavaScript and Digital Marketing :books:.
+- Google Ads Search and Display Certifications 🥇.
+- Also, certification in Digital Marketing Principles provided by Google and IAB Europe 🥇.

 ## Connect with me:
 <a href="https://www.linkedin.com/in/misael-nascimento-347b83211/" target="_blank">